altwalker/altwalker/docs/examples/python/e-commerce-demo.md

 We use [selenium](https://selenium-python.readthedocs.io/) and [PyPOM](https://pypom.readthedocs.io/en/latest/) (Python Page Object Model) to interact with the e-commerce website.
 The code that interacts with the page, is inside `tests/pages/` package.

 Each model defined in `models/default.json` has an associated class in `tests/test.py`.
-The `models/default.json` contains two models: `NavigationModel` and `CheckoutModel`, so `test/test.py` contains tow classes named after each model: `NavigationModel` and `CheckoutModel`.
+The `models/default.json` contains two models: `NavigationModel` and `CheckoutModel`, so `test/test.py` contains two classes named after each model: `NavigationModel` and `CheckoutModel`.

 Each model class has a method for each edge and vertex from the corresponding model.